nadyyy/Shake-It-App/README.md

 ## Features

--Search for cocktsails using a filter option
+🔍 Search for Cocktails: Search for cocktails using a filter option.
--Display random cocktails
--Display a cocktail of the day that changed every 24 hrs -Provide a description of each cocktails including its image, recipe, instrucion ti make.
--An add to favorite Button
--A rating button
--A Ingredients page that display all the ingredients used with the description of each one -A submit your recipe option, and check people's cocktails that displays all the cocktail submitted by people.
+🎲 Display Random Cocktails: Show a randomly selected cocktail for inspiration.
+🌟 Cocktail of the Day: Display a cocktail that changes every 24 hours.
+📜 Detailed Descriptions: Each cocktail includes its image, recipe, and step-by-step instructions.
+❤️ Add to Favorites: Save cocktails you love for quick access.
+⭐ Rating Feature: Rate cocktails on a scale of 1 to 5.
+🧾 Ingredients Page: View all ingredients used in cocktails, complete with detailed descriptions.
+✏️ Submit Your Recipe: Share your custom cocktail creations.
+🍹 Community Cocktails: Browse cocktails submitted by other users.

 ## Technologies
 - React Native
 - JavaScript
 - Expo
+- Firebase
 - Firestore